 Harding was a popular president who died halfway through his third year in office, just as scandals involving his administration were becoming public.

 The decision by Harding’s wife, Florence, to skip an autopsy for her husband, and have his body embalmed one hour after his death, fed the rumor mill in 1923.
-Later in 1930, a former Harding administration member published a book claiming that Florence poisoned her husband (which was soon debunked).
+Later in 1930, a former Harding administration member published a book claiming that Florence Harding poisoned her husband (a rumor that was soon debunked).

-Another theory, from presidential biographer Carl Anthony, is that Harding’s preferred doctor, Charles Sawyer, gave the president’s “purgatives” to hasten his recovery.
-He believes the remedies issued by Sawyer, who wasn’t a trained physician, made have aggravated Harding’s heart condition.
+Another theory, from presidential biographer Carl Anthony, is that Harding’s preferred doctor, Charles Sawyer, gave the president “purgatives” to hasten his recovery.
+He believes the remedies issued by Sawyer, who wasn’t a trained physician, may have aggravated Harding’s heart condition.

 “The evidence makes plausible that (Sawyer) accidentally provoked the death of the president with a final, fatal overdose of his mysterious purgatives,” Anthony said in a 1998 interview promoting a book on Florence Harding, “pushing the man's already weakened heart into cardiac arrest.”